lab1092/blender-manual_ja/manual/render/camera/introduction.rst

 Perspective / Orthographic / Panoramic
-   Select what projection type to use. :guilabel:`Perspective` is the default and makes objects further away appear smaller while :guilabel:`Orthographic` maintains the exact measures of objects.
-A :guilabel:`Perspective` projection is more similar to what an image obtained with a real camera would look like while an :guilabel:`Orthographic` projection is a more technical view, best for blueprints, but worst to convey distances between objects.
+   Select what projection type to use. *Perspective* is the default and makes objects further away appear smaller while *Orthographic* maintains the exact measures of objects.
+A *Perspective* projection is more similar to what an image obtained with a real camera would look like while an *Orthographic* projection is a more technical view, best for blueprints, but worst to convey distances between objects.
    To configure these projections, see :doc:`this page </render/camera/perspective>`on vanishing points and isometric view.
-   :guilabel:`Panoramic` renders the scene with a cylindrical projection.
+   *Panoramic* renders the scene with a cylindrical projection.

    .. figure:: /images/Manual-CameraView-Camera.jpg
       :width: 200px